Ecruvian/Ecruvian/README.md

 - 👋 Hi, I’m @Ecruvian
 - 🌱 I'm trying to develop the basic coding skills I learned as a kid.
-- 💞️ I am a professional writer looking to develop my documentation portfolio!
+- 💞️ I am a professional writer who wants to develop a documentation portfolio!
-- If you need a collaborator, please let me know!
 - 📫 You can reach me at ecruvian@gmail.com

 <!---